pfxuan/lustrefs/README.md

 This plugin replaces the default hadoop file system (typically, the Hadoop Distributed File System, HDFS) with the Lustre File System, which writes to a shared Lustre mount point that is accessible by all machines in the Hadoop cluster.
-Please note that HDFS is compatible with this plugin and can be kept running.
-It does not need to be turned off, although it is optional.
+Please note that HDFS is compatible with this plugin and does not need to be turned off when using this plugin & configuration.

 **NOTE: This plugin is based off of the GlusterFS Hadoop plugin with modifications for Lustre.
 The original plugin, with source, is available